LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 they can also be used for any predicate that doesn't throw an exception when the arguments are valid.
-For example, the ``current_predicate/1`` standard predicate throws an exception if the argument is neither a variable nor a predicate indicator; but it succeeds zero or more times when its argument is
+For example, the ``current_predicate/1`` standard predicate throws an exception if the argument is neither a variable nor a predicate indicator, but it succeeds zero or more times when its argument is
 valid:

 ::